muratk5n/thirdwave/en/README.md

 ---

-After much globetrotting adventures (an "outer belt" hero, the master of the all Far Lands) 9/11 Bond died near European landmass, after fighting a foe played by an ethnically Egyptian actor.
+After many globetrotting adventures (an "outer belt" hero, the master of the all Faraway Lands) 9/11 Bond died near European landmass, after fighting a foe played by an ethnically Egyptian actor.

 ---